Mark O'Hara

-Mark Ryan O'Hara (born 12 December 1995) is a Scottish professional footballer who plays as a midfielder for club St Mirren.
-He has previously played for Kilmarnock, Dundee, Peterborough United, Lincoln City and Motherwell.
+Mark Ryan O'Hara (born 12 December 1995) is a Scottish professional footballer who plays as a central midfielder for Kilmarnock.
+He has previously played for Dundee, Peterborough United, Lincoln City, Motherwell & St Mirren.

 Club career

 Kilmarnock

 A member of Kilmarnock's under-20 squad O'Hara made his first team debut on 28 August 2012, coming on as a 13th-minute substitute in a Scottish League Cup match against Stenhousemuir, replacing the injured Jeroen Tesselaar in a 2–1 defeat.
 Aged just 16 on his debut, O'Hara became the fifth youngest person to play competitively for Kilmarnock and only the second youngest in that competition.
 On 27 October 2012, he made his first start and league debut in a 2–0 win over Celtic at Celtic Park, Kilmarnock's first win at the venue since 1955.

 Dundee

 O'Hara signed for Dundee in June 2016.
 Upon signing for Dundee, he was moved into an attacking midfield position by manager Paul Hartley, who said he didn't know why O'Hara had previously been playing as a defender.
 On 13 August 2016, he scored his first career goal, in Dundee's 2–1 defeat against Rangers.
 He then scored again in the following match, getting the equaliser in a 1–1 draw against Hamilton Academical.

 On the 19th of February 2017, he scored the opening goal as Dundee won 2–1 against Rangers, the first time since 1992 that Dundee had beaten them at home in the league.
 Following Paul Hartley's departure from Dundee, O'Hara scored in new manager Neil McCann's first match in charge, a 3–2 win against Motherwell.

 O'Hara scored an equalising goal in a 1–1 draw in the Dundee derby against Dundee United in the Scottish league cup group stage.
 He scored again against Rangers, getting both goals in a 2–1 home win on 24 November 2017, this was O'Hara's fourth goal against Rangers in his third home game against them.